gaearon/disposables/README.md

 * [`CompositeDisposable`](https://github.com/gaearon/disposables/blob/master/modules/CompositeDisposable.js) ensures a group of disposables are disposed together;
 * [`SerialDisposable`](https://github.com/gaearon/disposables/blob/master/modules/SerialDisposable.js) switches underlying disposables on the fly and disposes them.

-This implementation of disposables is extracted from [RxJS](https://github.com/Reactive-Extensions/RxJS/blob/master/src/core/disposables).
-I took the liberty to tweak the code style to my liking and provide this as a standalone package.

 The API is *mostly* the same as RxJS except stricter in a few places.
-It does not strive for 100% API compatibility with RxJS, but general disposable behavior should match.
+It does not strive for 100% API compatibility with RxJS, but generally the disposable behavior is the same.

-It's best if you consult the source and tests, as classes are small and few.
+It's best if you consult the [source](https://github.com/gaearon/disposables/tree/master/src/) and [tests](https://github.com/gaearon/disposables/tree/master/src/__tests__), as classes are small and few.

 ### Usage